mdbergmann/cl-swbymabeweb/blogs/20220321---House_automation_tooling_-_Part_2_-_Getting_Serial.md

 The last part creates the actor-system and a `*serial-act*` actor.
 Messages sent to the actor should be pairs of a key: `:init`, `:read` and `:write`, and something else.
 This something else is only used for `:write` to transport the string to be written and can be `nil` otherwise.

 For the `:receive` key argument to the `actor-of` function we could just use `#'receive`, but then we couldn't make adjustments to the `receive` function and have it applied immediately when evaluated.
-The `#'receive`, which is actually `(function receive)`, seems to pass a function symbol that is static.
+The `#'receive`, which is actually `(function receive)`, seems to pass a function symbol that is static which then doesn't take changes to the `receive` function into account.

 To initialize the serial device we do: